 Epiphone has been under the Gibson umbrella for years and produces quality instruments at a lower cost.
 This guitar is the closest you'll get to the real Explorer, but at a truly affordable cost.

-The Epiphone Explorer comes with the iconic design that put this design on the pantheon of guitar models but at a fraction of the cost.
-We put it through our pedalboard going into our Fender Twin Reverb to discover a rich midrange character and nice sustain that is aided by this guitar’s mahogany body.
+The Epiphone Explorer comes with the iconic design that belongs in the pantheon of guitar models, but at a fraction of the cost.
+We put it through our pedalboard going into our Fender Twin Reverb to discover a rich midrange character and nice sustain that’s aided by this guitar’s mahogany body.

 This Epiphone Explorer comes with ProBucker pickups that gave us an authentic PAF-era tone, both in clean and distorted settings.
 Both the neck and bridge pickups feature Alnico II magnets that help create that vintage PAF humbucker tone.
 We really liked the defined aggressiveness of the bridge pickup when put through different distortion pedals at high settings.